ferro-gianluca-29/microgrid-simulator/README.md

 3. `python microgrid-simulator/ems_realtime_kafka.py`.
 4. Monitor EMS logs; when it finishes you will find CSV and plots inside `microgrid-simulator/outputs/`.
 5. Stop with `Ctrl+C` on both generator and EMS, then `./stop.sh` inside ODA.

+For quick experiments without the full infrastructure, run `python ems_offline.py`: it uses the same parameters and produces `microgrid_log.csv` plus the datasets displayed via `pandasgui`.

 ---